xht8723/Pixiv_Crawler/Update_log.md

            Things remain:
                       1. Personal use still
-                      3. super bad style now qq.
+                      2. super bad style now qq.
+                      3. I'm not sure how long will single login cookie last.
+The program needs to be able to refresh login cookie before it expire if downloading takes too much time.